diegommm/non-programming/Short essay: A futurological, free interpretation on machine intelligence.md

 have programmed emotions that make the machine feel _bad_ about a human being killed, and even _worse_ if the death of the human is a consequence of its own behaviour.

-The following is a proposal of what are the minimum mechanisms that should be part of any machine complex enough that it could take mortal decisions on its own:
+The following is a proposal of what are the minimum mechanisms that should be part of any general purpose machine intelligence, complex enough that it could take mortal decisions on its own:

 1. A directly _painful_ mechanism (nociception).
 This is an emotion that the machine should want to avoid as much as possible, and should be levelled so that the greater the pain, the greater the machine will attempt to avoid it.
 Pain should be able to reach a level where the machine is completely incapacitated to respond further until manual action is taken.
-This is analogous to pain shock, and serves both to prevent further injury to the machine itself or to prevent it from doing anything undesired.
+This is analogous to pain shock, and serves both to prevent further injury to the machine itself and to prevent it from doing anything undesired.
 This mechanism should be weighted much further than any other.
 But the machine should still be able to act if it's not at its maximum level, and if there is enough pressure from the other mechanisms (for example, if the machine is suffering some pain, it should still be able to attempt to remove that pain away and seek a better state).